Sebastes norvegicus

-Sebastes norvegicus, the rose fish, ocean perch, Atlantic redfish, Norway haddock, golden redfish, pinkbelly rosefish or bergylt, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
+Sebastes norvegicus, the rose fish, rock fish, ocean perch, Atlantic redfish, Norway haddock, golden redfish, pinkbelly rosefish, Norway seaperch, Scottish seaperch or bergylt, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is found in the North Atlantic Ocean.
-It is a large, slow-growing, late-maturing fish and the subject of a fishery.
+It is a -medium-sized, slow-growing, late-maturing fish and the subject of a fishery.

 Taxonomy

 Sebastes norvegicus was first formally described as Perca norvegicus in 1772 by the Norwegian biologist Peter Ascanius with the type locality given as Norway.
+The specific name refers to the type locality.
 In the past, the scientific name Sebastes marinus was frequently used, but this is actually a synonym of Serranus scriba.
-The specific name refers to the type locality.
 S. norvegicus was designated as the type species of the genus Sebastes by Pieter Bleeker in 1876.
 This taxon may be a species complex containing at least 2 new cryptic species which had not been named as of 2017.